DeclanChidlow/vale.rocks/src/posts/respecting-user-preference.md

 ## User Autonomy and Agency

-At the core of everything accessibility-related, is giving users autonomy and agency.
-Putting the power to do into the hands of those who may otherwise be unable.
-To respect users by allowing them to do things by themselves, on their own terms, and in the way they wish to.
-Respecting user preferences allows users to do things as they wish.
+At the core of everything accessibility-related is giving users autonomy and agency, putting the power to do into the hands of those who may otherwise be unable.
+This involves respecting users by allowing them to do things by themselves, on their own terms, and in the way they wish to.
+Respecting preferences allows users to do things as they wish.
 It gives them the power and control they deserve and makes everything more accessible.

 ## Diversity